OpenVPN/openvpn3-linux/README.md

 SELinux, the D-Bus daemon is not allowed to pass file descriptors related to `/dev/net/tun`.

-The openvpn3-linux project ships an SELinux policy module, which will be installed in `/etc/openvpn3/selinux` **if** the `./configure` script can locate the SELinux policy development files.
+The openvpn3-linux project ships atwo SELinux policy modules, which will be installed in `/usr/share/selinux/packages` **if** the `./configure` script can locate the SELinux policy development files.
 On RHEL/Fedora the development files are located under `/usr/share/selinux/devel` and provided by the `selinux-policy-devel` package.

-If the `selinux-policy-devel` package has been detected by `./configure`, running `make install` will install the `openvpn3.pp` policy package, typically in `/etc/openvpn3/selinux`.
+If the `selinux-policy-devel` package has been detected by `./configure`, running `make install` will install the `openvpn3.pp` policy package, typically in `/usr/share/selinux/packages`.

-This policy package adds a SELinux boolean, `dbus_access_tuntap_device`, which grants processes, such as `dbus-daemon` running under the `system_dbusd_t` security context access to files labelled as `tun_tap_device_t`; which matches the label of `/dev/net/tun`.
+The `openvpn3.pp` policy package adds a SELinux boolean, `dbus_access_tuntap_device`, which grants processes, such as `dbus-daemon` running under the `system_dbusd_t` security context access to files labelled as `tun_tap_device_t`; which matches the label of `/dev/net/tun`.